Looking for affordable mobile home insurance? Get a quote today!

-Fort Myers, Florida, one of the top places to retire in the US, is also home to 103 mobile home parks, thanks to its sunny weather, outdoor activities, and proximity to gorgeous beaches.
+Not only is Fort Myers one of the top places to retire in the US, it’s also home to over 100 mobile home parks.
+What’s the big draw?
+Probably its sunny weather, outdoor activities, and proximity to gorgeous beaches.

-To get the best mobile home insurance rates in Fort Myers, it helps if your home has:
+That means you may find a better mobile home insurance rates if your home has:

 While averages give you an idea about home insurance rates, the only way to know for sure what you’ll pay for your coverage is to apply for a quote.

 If you have shopped for mobile home insurance before, you’re probably used to overpaying for coverage that underinsures your home.

 We’re changing that.
 Our policies are competitively priced and offer replacement cost coverage for your dwelling.
 That means when catastrophe strikes, you’ll have the coverage to help pay for a new home after a total covered loss.

 Your policy also includes hurricane insurance to pay for damage caused by hurricane winds.

 Don’t pay more for your coverage than you have to.
 We’ll help you get as many discounts as you qualify for, such as:

 You can also keep your rates manageable by only filing bigger claims when you need to and handling smaller losses on your own.
 As a general rule, if the loss is lower than your deductible, that’s a repair that should probably be handled outside of insurance.

 You can also lower your premium by taking on a higher deductible.
 But as we mentioned above, your insurance should only help pay for losses greater than your deductible.
 So a word of caution: don’t take on a deductible so high that it prevents you from reasonably using your coverage when you need it.